sheriftawfikabbas/goodcrap/README.md

 The file `customers.csv` will be generated.

-`goodcrap` populate databases with crap, in addition to filling `csv` files.
+`goodcrap` populate databases with random data, in addition to filling `csv` files.
 You can set `goodcrap` to connect to your database via a database configuration file, the name of which is passed to `goodcrap` via the command line argument `--database_config`.
 This is a json file that looks like this (for a MySQL database):

 ```json
 {